BOSSoNe0013/pygenpres/README.md

     - {YOUR_STORAGE_DIRECTORY}:/root/.config/pygenpres
 ```

-Then build and run the app with this command :
+Build and run the app with this command :
 ``` bash
 docker-compose up --build
 ```
+Then open http://localhost:8000 in your browser.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues.